The heat kernel on curvilinear polygonal domains in surfaces: Heat trace on a curvilinear polygonal domain

-Here we apply our results, presenting several contexts in which the presence, or lack, of corners is spectrally determined.
+Here we apply our results, presenting several contexts in which the presence, or lack, of vertices is spectrally determined.
 We also show that a jump in boundary condition is spectrally determined.

-\begin{theorem} Let $\Sigma$ be a surface with at least one corner with interior angle not equal to $\pi$ and either the Dirichlet boundary condition or the Neumann boundary condition.
+\begin{theorem} Let $\Sigma$ be a surface with at least one vertex with interior angle not equal to $\pi$ and either the Dirichlet boundary condition or the Neumann boundary condition.
 Let $\Omega$ be a smoothly bounded surface with either the Dirichlet boundary condition or the Neumann boundary condition such that $\chi(\Omega) \leq \chi(\Sigma)$.
 Then $\Sigma$ and $\Omega$ are not isospectral. \end{theorem}

 \begin{proof} It suffices to compare the short time asymptotic expansion of the heat traces and demonstrate that the coefficients cannot be the same for $\Sigma$ and $\Omega$.
 The coefficient $a_0$ for $\Sigma$ is: